Relocating with pets? Here’s 9 things you need to know

 You’re not the only one who’ll need paperwork to enter the UK.
 Depending on the country you are travelling from, your pet is required to have either a pet passport, a Great Britain pet health certificate or an Animal Health Certificate.
 Read more about which documents you’ll need here.

-All of these documents provide a record of your pet’s health and medical treatment.
+Any one of these documents provides a record of your pet’s health and medical treatment.
 You’ll also need to sign a declaration that you’re not planning to sell your pet.

 These laws apply to dogs, cats and ferrets.
 If you’re bringing a different pet into the UK, you may need to provide other paperwork – make sure to check with your vet before you travel.